ThanThanhThuan/blazor_clinic/README.md

 ## Blazor Clinic

-This is a Clinic App using SQL Server.
+This is a Clinic Web App using SQL Server.
 Features:
 - Appointment
 - Schedule